In this section you will find information on the Latvian legal system.

 Latvia has a continental European legal system.
 Its most important source of law is written legislation.

-Relationships between bodies established under public law and private individuals or other right-holders are governed by legislation (ārējie normatīvie akti).
+Relationships between bodies established under public law, private individuals and other right-holders are regulated by legislation (ārējie normatīvie akti).

 Types of legislation, in descending order of legal status:

 Provisions of European Union law are applied in accordance with their position in the hierarchy of legislative acts.
-When applying provisions of EU law, authorities and courts must also take into account the case-law of the Court of Justice.
+When applying provisions of EU law, authorities and courts must also take into account the case-law of the Court of Justice of the European Union.

 Provisions of international law are applied irrespective of their source in accordance with their position in the hierarchy of legislative acts.
 If a provision of international law and a provision of Latvian law with the same status in the hierarchy are found to be incompatible, the provision of international law is applied.